heatht13/equity-options-trading-bot/README.md

 ## Strategy

 * Stream real-time tick data (1s aggregation is fine) and build OHLC candles at 5 minute intervals
-* When price crosses 9MA upwards, flatten position and go long (buy signal)
-* When price crosses 9MA downwards, flatten position and go short (sell signal)
-* Marketable limit orders should be priority here although we are more focused on getting into a position than saving 1 level.
-* After we see either of the two signals above, wait to enter until we are breaking out of previous x number candles' H-L range (or MA slope).
+* Direction is determined by the close of the last candle.
+Short if close is below 9MA else Long
+* After we have determined direction, we wait for price (does not have to be a candle close) to break out of x candles highs (if long) or lows (if short).
 Assuming 5min candles, x should probably be somewhere between 5 and 10.
 This ensures the move is worthy and helps mitigate the downfalls below
+* If these criteria are met, we will enter a position.
+Once in a position, if price (not candle close) crosses 9MA, flatten position.
+* Marketable limit orders should be priority here although we are more focused on getting into a position than saving 1 level.

 * ### Pitfalls